nkasmanoff/WhichParty/README.md

 As previously mentioned, this will be an RNN.

-I'll be roughly basing this model on the IMDB
+I'll be roughly basing this model on the IMDB review dataset, which attempts to classify reviews on the imdb website as positive or negative.